- What is unique about this program?

 - What are co-curricular activities and what are some examples of these activities?

 Co-curricular activities are designed to engage scholars with one another outside of a classroom environment.
-These activities include a fall retreat, an optional winter retreat, informal discussions, skill sessions, and social/networking events.
+These activities include a fall retreat, an optional winter retreat, informal discussions, seminars, and other events.

 - What are the requirements?